stephenafamo/custom-wp-post-templates/README.txt

 == Installation ==

-1. Upload `agadyn-affiliates.php` to the `/wp-content/plugins/` directory
+1. Upload `html-php-pages-and-posts` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==